Published: 4th May 2021

 Encourage current and previous donors to Manchester to make subsequent gifts and to develop loyal relationships with the University

 Develop mid-value and major donor prospect audiences, such that they increasingly understand why giving is important, feel more engaged, and make gifts to Manchester

 Mobilise alumni volunteers to support the University’s recruitment, employability and social responsibility objectives

 Improve awareness of leaving a legacy to Manchester and increase the legacy pipeline for the future

 What does a typical Supporter Journey look like?

 A supporter journey plan can look something like the one shown in the image below.
-This shows the journey that a first time donor might take along the road to becoming a committed donor.
-It includes actions taken both by DDAR and the first time donor, as well as the feelings we hope the donor experiences along the way.
+This shows the journey that a prospective legacy donor might take along the road to becoming a committed donor.
+It includes actions taken both by DDAR and the potential donor, as well as the feelings they may experience along the way.